danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/Articles/Getting-Started.md

 ## Overview

-ApiKit provides lightweight ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to integrate with any REST-based APIs.
+ApiKit builds on the basic concept of API environments and routes and provides lightweight ``ApiEnvironment`` and ``ApiRoute`` types that make it easy to integrate with any REST-based APIs.

 With ApiKit, you just have to define one or multiple environments and routes, and can then start fetching data with the standard `URLSession` or a custom client implementation.

-## How to define API environments
+## API environments

-An ``ApiEnvironment`` refers to a specific API version or environment (prod, staging, etc.), and can define a URL as well as global request headers and query parameters.
+An ``ApiEnvironment`` refers to a specific API version or environment, and can define a URL as well as global request headers and query parameters.

-For instance, this is how you would specify a Yelp v3 API environment, which requires that all request sends an API token as header:
+For instance, the [Yelp](https://yelp.com) v3 API could be defined like this:

 ```swift
 import ApiKit